nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 * Namespace - a virtual cluster of nodes.
 * Volume -  a directory that contains data accessible to containers in a given Pod.
 Since Pods and therefore containers come and go a Volume provides a mechanism to connect Pods/containers to persistent data stores elsewhere.

 Each k8s cluster has a master node, (sometimes also called the control plane).
 The master node runs a collection of processes which manages the cluster and its state.
 The master node also exposes the API layer which we interact with when managing the cluster.
-To interact with the cluster we use a tool called `kubectl`, and below we mention it some more.

 > **NOTE:** If you create a k8s cluster in Azure, (AKS), the master is abstracted away from you.